 The student may pay their tuition in monthly payments while the student is completing their program.
 Payments are calculated as 12 monthly payments of the remaining tuition balance minus any monies paid.
 180 hour program payment plans are calculated over a 4-month period or four installments.
 It is important that the student keeps copies of the enrollment agreement, financial aid papers, receipts, or any other information that documents the monies paid to the institution.
-California Electrology Academy charges a late fee of \$25 per month for any late monthly payment.
-California Electrology Academy does not participate in federal or state financial aid programs.
+California Electrology Academy imposes a \$25 late fee for any monthly payment not made by its due date.
+Payments that are overdue by more than 30 days will incur an additional \$25 late fee for each month the payment remains unpaid.